plewis/plewis.github.io/phylogenetics/lab-mrbayes.md

     mb -i algaemb.nex

-The <tt>-i</tt> tells MrBayes to wait for further commands (i.e. be interactive).
+The `-i` tells MrBayes to wait for further commands (i.e. be interactive).

-Once MrBayes has finished executing the data file, type the following at the <tt>MrBayes></tt> prompt:
+Once MrBayes has finished executing the data file, type the following at the `MrBayes>` prompt:

     mcmc

 This command starts the run.
 While MrBayes runs, it shows one-line progress reports.
 The first column is the iteration (generation) number.
 The next three columns show the log-likelihoods of the separate chains that are running, with the cold chain indicated by square brackets rather than parentheses.
 The last complete column is a prediction of the time remaining until the run completes.
-The columns consisting of only <tt>--</tt> are simply separators, they have no meaning.
+The columns consisting of only `--` are simply separators, they have no meaning.

 > :thinking: Do you see evidence that the 3 chains are swapping with each other?
 {% comment %}
 yes, the square brackets move around from line to line, indicating that the cold chain is swapping with other chains
 {% endcomment %}

-The section entitled <tt>Chain swap information:</tt> reports the number of times each of the three chains attempted to swap with one of the other chains (three values in lower left, below the main diagonal) and the proportion of time such attempts were successful (three values in upper right, above the main diagonal).
+The section entitled `Chain swap information:` reports the number of times each of the three chains attempted to swap with one of the other chains (three values in lower left, below the main diagonal) and the proportion of time such attempts were successful (three values in upper right, above the main diagonal).

 > :thinking: How many times did MrBayes attempt to swap chains per generation?
 Use the information in the lower diagonal of the chain swap information table for this, in conjunction with the number of total generations you specified in the MRBAYES block.
 {% comment %}
 MrBayes attempts to swap a random pair of chains once per generation, as indicated by the fact that the total number of swap attempts equals the number of generations
 {% endcomment %}

-When the run has finished, MrBayes will report (in the section entitled <tt>Acceptance rates for the moves in the "cold" chain:</tt>) various statistics about the run, such as the percentage of time it was able to accept proposed changes of various sorts.
+When the run has finished, MrBayes will report (in the section entitled `Acceptance rates for the moves in the "cold" chain:`) various statistics about the run, such as the percentage of time it was able to accept proposed changes of various sorts.
 These percentages should, ideally, all be between about 20% and 50%, but as long as they are not extreme (e.g. 1% or 99%) then things went well.
 Even if there are low acceptance rates for some proposal types, this may not be important if there are other proposal types that operate on the same parameters.
 For example, note that ExtSPR, ExtTBR, NNI and PrsSPR all operate on Tau, which is the tree topology.
 As long as these proposals are collectively effective, the fact that one of them is accepting at a very low rate is not of concern.

 > :thinking: What explanation could you offer if the acceptance rate was very low, e.g. 1%?
 {% comment %}